Must-Know Sock Knitting Technique: How a Sock is Supposed to Fit

 Start knitting socks that fit with Custom Socks: Knit to Fit Your Feet, in book or eBook format, and check out Kate’s wonderful video workshop, Knit Socks that Fit: Create Patterns Using Precise Measurements and Gauge, available as a DVD or video download.

-I know I’ll be using these references (and super cute patterns!) on sock knitting a lot.
+I know I’ll be using these references and patterns.
 Here’s to socks that fit!